DoMonkysFly7/Booksuggester-CS50_Web_Final_Project-/README.txt

 styles.css - Converted from SASS, so it may look a bit weird, here is well all the animations and stylization, as the name suggests, happens.
 I used a great deal of FLEXBOX and a bit of GRID.
+Of course, the website is fully responsive and looks good on both Desktop (all browsers) and mobile.

 index.html - The only HTML file of the project, as this is a One Page application, none more were required.
 All dependencies are shown there (React, REACT DOM, Babel...).
 Obviously, here is also the layout of the page.